 There are many ways to make fresh grape juice from grapes at home.
-You can make grape juice with a steam juice or a regular juicer.
-You can make grape juice with a blender.
+You can make use a steam juice or a regular juicer.
+Or you can use a blender instead.
 Or use this simple method to make grape juice by boiling on the stovetop without a juicer or any special equipment.

 There are all sorts of things to make with grape juice.
-You can make grape juice to drink right away or can it to enjoy later.
-You can turn grape juice into fresh grape juice cocktails or even grape jelly without pectin.
-You can even learn how to make homemade wine with grape juice and yeast.
+Drink it right away or preserve it in cans to enjoy later.
+Turn the fresh juice into juice cocktails or even jelly without pectin.
+Or learn how to make homemade wine with grapes and yeast.

 - Grapes – seeded or seedless green grapes, red grapes or even wild muscadine grapes.
 You can make homemade grape juice with any variety or quantity of grapes.

 - Sugar – optional, as needed to sweeten the grape juice.
 You can make grape juice without sugar depending on how ripe and sweet your grapes are.
 You can also substitute honey or your favorite alternative sweetener.

 - Gather the ingredients by picking fresh grapes off the vine or purchasing grapes from store.